-Educational visits consent form Pupil details Pupil details Visit details Name: Destination: Year group: Date: Date of birth: Time: Home telephone numb ber: I acknowledge th ne need for my child to behave responsibly asthma, diabetes, hea rt condition, allergies tagious or infectious , bed wetting, or diseases during t any medical conditio physical weakness.
-A he past three months, lso, if your child has When did your child la st have a tetanus inje ction?
-If your child is taking m nedication, please give e details, including g whether it can be sel f-administered: Is your child allergic to any medication?
-YE S/NO. If yes, plea ase specify: Please give details of child may be given if n requirements and the type of pain/flu re elief medication your Family doctor: Telephone number: Address: I am happy to let my so on/daughter make the ir own way home ٥ I will collect my son/da ughter at 4.30 pm fro m
+Educational visits consent form Pupil details Visit details Name: Destination: Year group: Date: Date of birth: Time: Home telephone numb oer: I acknowledge the need for my child to behave responsibly asthma, diabetes, hea suffered from any cont Please detail below if your child suffers, even mildly, from any medical condition such as epilepsy, asthma, diabetes, heart condition, allergies, bed wetting, or physical weakness.
+Also, if your child has suffered from any contagious or infectious diseases during the past three months, please detail these.
+All information will be treated in confidence.
+When did your child las st have a tetanus inje ction?
+If your child is taking m nedication, please give e details, including g whether it can be self f-administered: Is your child allergic to any medication?
+YE S/NO. If yes, plea ase specify: Please give details of child may be given if n equirements and the type of pain/flu re elief medication your Family doctor: Telephone number: Address: Address: I am happy to let my son/daughter make their own way home I will collect my son/daughter at 4.30 pm from